 An ADU is a separate unit on your primary property.
 As of right now, zoning doesn’t allow you to disconnect the two units—you can’t sell an ADU separately from your house.
 ADUs go by many different names: granny flats, mother-in-law suites, carriage houses, or alley houses.

-The Denver metro area is made up of five counties and many different townships.
+The Denver metro area consists of five counties and many different townships.
 Because Denver has the most robust guidelines for ADUs, we’re focusing most of our course there, but we are also providing high-level context of how to balance the rules and changing landscape.
 Several other municipalities are getting on board with ADUs and putting out their own guidelines.
 We’re working on putting together a directory that will aggregate all of the local data.

 When trying to figure out if your lot is zoned for an ADU, check for TU, which means Two Unit.
 That means you can build an ADU without having to rezone the lot.
 If your zoning code is 1, that also means you can have an ADU on your property.